Salt & Wind Travel

 Spaghetti alla Puttanesca

-Spaghetti Alla puttanesca has unclear origins, but most believe it originated in or around Naples, sometime in the 1800s.
-This simple Naples Italy food is prepared with spaghetti pasta, garlic, tomatoes, olives, capers, red pepper, and parsley.
-One famous story is that a group of hungry customers told the chef to just “throw whatever he had” and this dish was created.
+Spaghetti Alla puttanesca has unclear origins, but most believe it originated in or around Naples sometime in the 1800s.
+This simple Naples Italy food is prepared with spaghetti, garlic, tomatoes, olives, capers, red pepper, and parsley.
+One famous story is that a group of hungry customers told the chef to “throw whatever he had,” and this dish was created.

 Another version attributes this food dish to the brothels in the Spanish quarter of Naples.
-In that case, the name puttanesca is in reference to “puttana,” which translates to “whore.”
+In that case, the name puttanesca refers to the Italian word “puttana,” which translates to “whore.”

 Spaghetti alle vongole

-Spaghetti alle vongole is a classic Naples Italy food made with just a few ingredients including garlic, olive oil, and clams.
-People have been eating clams in Campania since the first century BC (or possibly even before) so it’s no surprise they would have a pasta dish in Naples where clams are the star of the show.
+Spaghetti alle vongole is a classic Naples Italy food with just a few ingredients, including garlic, olive oil, and clams.
+People have been eating clams in Campania since the first century BC (or possibly even before), so it’s no surprise they would have a pasta dish in Naples where clams are the show’s star.

 Pasta alle vongole uses small European clams that create a very flavorful and yet delicate sauce.
 Throughout the region, some chefs add tomatoes, either whole cherry or as a sauce, to the dish, but that varies from place to place.